Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Discussion

+Now let us focus on the KES modality illustrated by the red solid curve on figure \ref{fig:kes_abs_domain_main}, and red dashed line on figure \ref{fig:kes_abs_domain} a)-d).
+The strategy for KES is to focus the low energy bin on the part between both K-edges, and the high energy bin above the Ba K-edge.
+One may notice that the curve for KES CNR is much flatter than for the absorption one.
+This may be an interesting fact to ensure an acceptable CNR in a sample containing areas with variable density of KI or unknown composition.

 The presented model allows reproducing qualitatively well the variations of CNR with energy thresholds of the detector.
-Particularly, the shapes of the maps on figure \ref{fig:CNR_maps} are correct, and the predicted optimum is quantitatively correct for the case where KES imaging is the most relevant.
+Particularly, the shapes of the maps on figure \ref{fig:CNR_maps} are similar to the experimental ones, and the predicted optimum is quantitatively correct for the case where KES imaging is the most relevant.
 However, noticeable errors remain.
-Both flux and noise standard deviation on detector after going through the materials shows increased error for small energy bins (i.e. for $E_H$ and $E_L$ close).
-As the mean intensity is used by the noise model to estimate the noise standard deviation, it is expected that the error seen in $\overline{I_{m}^{\Omega_i}}$ propagates in $\sigma_{m}^{\Omega_i}$ and at the end in the computed CNR.
-The errors seen on $\overline{I_{m}^{\Omega_i}}$ originates from the input flux model $I_0^{\Omega_i}(E)$ and sample absorbance model $A_m(E)$.
-Additionally, the CNR computed in the \ref{sec:validation} appeared underestimated up to a factor $\simeq 10$ for KI/BaSO$_4$ contrast.
-This quantitative errors may have several explanations: \begin{itemize} \item The exposed results demonstrate the performances when used without prior empirical knowledge of the other elements from the imagery chain, i.e. this demonstrates the minimal performance of the model.
-The results may be improved if one dispose of i) empirical source spectra $I_0^{\Omega_i}(E)$ ii) empirical absorbance spectrum of the samples $A_m(E)$.
-Both these spectra may be measured using Pixie-III by performing a threshold scan.
+Both flux and noise standard deviation on detector after going through the materials show increasing error for small energy bins (i.e. for $E_H$ and $E_L$ close).
+As the mean intensity is used by the noise model to estimate the noise standard deviation, it is expected that the error obtained in $\overline{I_{m}^{\Omega_i}}$ propagates in $\sigma_{m}^{\Omega_i}$ and at the end in the computed CNR.
+The errors obtained on $\overline{I_{m}^{\Omega_i}}$ originates from the input flux model $I_0^{\Omega_i}(E)$ and sample absorbance model $A_m(E)$.
+Additionally, the CNR computed in section \ref{sec:validation} appeared underestimated up to a factor $\simeq 10$ for KI/BaSO$_4$ contrast.
+This quantitative errors may have several explanations: \begin{itemize} \item The exposed results demonstrate the performances when used without prior empirical knowledge of the other elements from the imaging chain, i.e. this demonstrates the minimal performance of the model.
+The results may be improved if one has i) empirical source spectra $I_0^{\Omega_i}(E)$ ii) empirical absorbance spectrum of the samples $A_m(E)$.
+Both these spectra may be measured using Pixie-III by performing a threshold scan or with a spectrometer.